 The popular approach to content marketing is to consistently put out trending content, promote it and watch your SEO reap the benefits.
 The idea is that consistency and trending content alone will increase user engagement and click through.
 For many marketers that has not been the case.
 In a recent study led by HubSpot of 700 online marketers, 67 percent were planning to increase their content marketing efforts in 2017 and 72 percent of those marketers rated their current content-led marketing activity as “limited, basic or inconsistent”.
 So, why is content-led marketing failing and what is the solution?

-At S2P Studio, one of our primary goals is being environmentally responsible.
+At S2P Studio, we always strive to be more environmentally responsible.
 Media production can leave a heavy ecological footprint.
 Consequently, to reduce that impact, 80% of our workstations are Energy Star Rated and we have also joined the LED lighting revolution.